What are dental X-rays?

-In adults, X-rays show:
+Dental X-rays show:

 - Decay beneath existing fillings.

-- Bone loss in the jaw.
+- Bone loss in your jaw.

 - Cysts and some types of tumors.